Detroit Artist Tim Yanke Is Driven by the Motor City

 “Music is definitely a major influence in the rhythm and the spontaneity of my paintings,” he says.
 “Even if there is content or imagery involved, music is an underlying theme to the colors I choose to the motion of the paint.”

-Yanke recognizes the role Detroit has played in his art, and gives back to his community through his artwork.
-Yanke has worked with Habitat for Humanity of Oakland County to donate “Yanke Doodle” art to more than a dozen homeowners in the non-profit program.
+Yanke recognizes the role Detroit has played in his art and gives back to his community through his artwork.
+Yanke has worked with Habitat for Humanity of Oakland County to donate his American flag-inspired “Yanke Doodle” art to more than a dozen homeowners in the non-profit program.

 “It’s the least I can do — provide a splash of color in somebody’s life,” he has said.